AtlasRider/FarmerFoxChickenGrain/README.md

 If the fox and the chicken are left together, the fox will eat the chicken.
 If the chicken and the grain are left together, the chicken will eat the grain.</p>

-<b>Get the farmer, fox, chicken and grain across the river.</b>
+<i>Get the farmer, fox, chicken and grain across the river.</i>
 ------------------

+<b>Goal Tree</b

-This is the decision tree generated from the rules of the riddle.
+This is the goal tree generated from the rules of the riddle.

 <img src="docs/graph.png" />